-- 1. A bachelor's or master's degree from a regionally accredited higher education institution with a minimum cumulative GPA of 3.0 on a 4-point scale.
-For students with a degree in progress and admitted on a conditional basis, evidence of degree completion must be submitted to the Kettering College occupational therapy doctoral program prior to the first day of class. - 2.
-Completion of the prerequisite courses outlined below within the past five years with a minimum grade of C (a C- or below does not meet the requirement).
-If a prerequisite course was taken longer than five years ago, the applicant must provide evidence of use of the prerequisite course content in work or retake the course.
-The program director will make the final determination for evidence of use of content in work meeting the prerequisite course requirement.
+- A bachelor's or master's degree from a regionally accredited higher education institution with a minimum cumulative GPA of 3.0 on a 4-point scale.
+For applicants with a degree in progress and admitted on a conditional basis, evidence of degree completion and minimal GPA benchmark must be submitted to the Kettering College occupational therapy doctoral program prior to the first day of class. - 2.
+Completion of the prerequisite courses outlined below within the past five years with a minimum grade of C; a C- or below does not meet the requirement.
+If a prerequisite course was taken longer than five years ago, the applicant must either provide evidence of use of the prerequisite course content in work or retake the required prerequisite course.
+The program director will make the final determination for evidence of use of use of use of use of e.g., job description with resume/CV, etc.) meeting the prerequisite course(s) requirement.
 Note: Applicants earning less than a C in a retake of any of the prerequisite courses will not be considered for admission.
-Evidence of completion of all prerequisite courses must be submitted to the Department of Occupational Therapy prior to the first day of class. - Anatomy and Physiology with lab......8 semester credits - Developmental Psychology 3 semester credits
+Evidence of completion of all prerequisite courses must be submitted to the Department of Occupational Therapy prior to the first day of class.

+Anatomy and Physiology with lab 8 semester credits

+Developmental Psychology 3 semester credits

+Abnormal Psychology 3 semester credits

-- Sociology 3 semester credits
+Sociology 3 semester credits

+Statistics 3 semester credits

+Writing and Rhetoric II 3 semester credits

-- Medical Terminology 1 semester credit
+Medical Terminology 1 semester credit

 Notes: Students earning less than a C during a retake of any of the prerequisite courses will not be considered for admission.
 Evidence of completion of all prerequisite courses must be submitted to the Department of Occupational Therapy at least 30 days prior to the first day of class.
+Refer to the Kettering College OTD Conversion of Quarter Credits to Semester Credits for Prerequisites Policy for applicants attending institutions offering quarter credit courses.

-- 3. Three letters of recommendations from individuals with direct experience in evaluating the student's academic or work performance (e.g., work supervisor, course instructor). - 4.
+- 3. Three letters of recommendations from individuals with direct experience in evaluating the student's academic or work performance (e.g., work supervisor, course instructor).
+In instances where more than three letters of recommendation have been provided, the strongest three letters of recommendation are used for scoring. - 4.
 Twenty (20) hours of observation of an occupational therapist. - 5.
-Submission of official GRE results (within the past five years) to the Kettering College main campus: 3737 Southern Blvd.
-Kettering, OH 45429. - 6.
+The completion of a timed writing sample to be scheduled with the KC OTD admissions counselor during the application process. - 6.
 Meets professionalism standard throughout the application process.